erikpr1994/peakHealth/docs/features/routines/frontend/shared/components/strength-exercise.md

 ## 4. State Management

--   To read its data and get pre-configured action dispatchers (like `updateName` and `deleteExercise`), it uses a dedicated selector hook: `useExercise(sectionId, exerciseId)`.
+-   To read its data and get pre-configured action dispatchers (like `updateName` and `deleteExercise`), it uses a dedicated selector hook: `useExercise(workoutId, sectionId, exerciseId)`.